alirezaghey/fullstackopen-2019.github.io/src/content/3/en/part3a.md

 These days, code that runs in the browser uses ES6 modules.
 Modules are defined with an [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and taken into use with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 However, Node.js uses so-called [CommonJS](https://en.wikipedia.org/wiki/CommonJS) modules.
-The reason for this is that the Node ecosystem had a need for modules long before JavaScript supported them in the the language specification.
+The reason for this is that the Node ecosystem had a need for modules long before JavaScript supported them in the language specification.
 At the time of writing this material, Node does not support ES6 modules, but support for them [is coming](https://nodejs.org/api/esm.html) somewhere down the road.

 CommonJS modules function almost exactly like ES6 modules, at least as far as our needs in this course are concerned.